BoredTruckOwner/LS_Based_Engine_Repository/Quick Start Guides/PCMHammer/Readme.md

 ## Get the latest release @ https://github.com/LegacyNsfw/PcmHacks/releases
 ## If you have any issues you can contact the developers by creating a new thread @ http://pcmhacking.net
+## It is highly reccomended that you initially read and save your bin in a safe place as a failsafe.
 # What is PCMHammer?
 PCMHammer is a PCM flashing utility, it is not a one stop shop like some of the commercial products out there.
 PCMHammer enables you to retrieve and send data to the PCM, basically email for your PCM.